Small for Gestational Age

 Delivery

-Induction for an SGA fetus is associated with a higher rate of C-section.
-Continuous fetal heart rate monitoring is required from the onset of contractions.
+Induction of labour in a SGA fetus carries a higher rate of emergency caesarean section.
+Consequently, continuous fetal heart rate monitoring remains essential from the onset of contractions.

 Birth asphyxia Cerebral palsy